dotnet/csharpstandard/standard/statements.md

 >
 > *end note*

-The target of a `goto case` statement is the statement list in the immediately enclosing `switch` statement ([§12.8.3](statements.md#1283-the-switch-statement)) which contains a`case` label with the given constant value.
-If the `goto case` statement is not enclosed by a `switch` statement, if the *constant_expression* is not implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the governing type of the nearest enclosing `switch` statement, or if the nearest enclosing `switch` statement does not contain a `case` label with the given constant value, a compile-time error occurs.
+The target of a `goto case` statement is the statement list in the immediately enclosing `switch` statement ([§12.8.3](statements.md#1283-the-switch-statement)) which contains a `case` label with a constant pattern of the given constant value and no guard.
+If the `goto case` statement is not enclosed by a `switch` statement, if the nearest enclosing `switch` statement does not contain such a `case`, or if the *constant_expression* is not implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the governing type of the nearest enclosing `switch` statement, a compile-time error occurs.

 The target of a `goto default` statement is the statement list in the immediately enclosing `switch` statement ([§12.8.3](statements.md#1283-the-switch-statement)), which contains a `default` label.
 If the `goto default` statement is not enclosed by a `switch` statement, or if the nearest enclosing `switch` statement does not contain a `default` label, a compile-time error occurs.